graphql-java/java-dataloader/README.md

 each batch of keys.

 Do not assume that a single call to `dispatch()` results in a single call to `BatchLoaderScheduler`.

+This code is inspired from the scheduling code in the [reference JS implementation](https://github.com/graphql/dataloader#batch-scheduling)

 ## Scheduled Registry Dispatching